IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Soul of Secret's Bee damage has been greatly reduced

 -Some various things to Dank Shrine enemies

+-Virulent ore has a different map color to seperate it from Photosyte

+-Replaced the High Test Fishing Line with White String in Twins of Fate's crafting recipe (what was I even thinking?)

 -Removed Boss Fight Purity off Luminite Wraith